Shimla railway station

-Shimla railway station is a small railway station in Shimla in the Indian state of Himachal Pradesh.
+Shimla railway station (station code: SML) is a railway station in Shimla in the Indian state of Himachal Pradesh.
 The station is the terminus of the UNESCO World Heritage Site Kalka–Shimla Railway.
 Shimla railway station is located at an altitude of 2075 m above mean sea level.
 It was allotted the railway code of SML under the jurisdiction of Ambala railway division.
 The -wide narrow-gauge Kalka-Shimla Railway was constructed by Delhi–Ambala–Kalka Railway Company and opened for traffic in 1903.